Unemployed? 3 Suggestions for a Powerful Executive LinkedIn Profile

 Use The Summary Section Wisely

 You have a couple of options as to how to do this.
-The first, is using your summary as a place to list achievements, accomplishments and awards.
-Entice the reader to keep reading by giving them a strong impression early on in the profile.
+The first is using your summary as a place to list achievements, accomplishments, and awards.
+Entice the reader to keep reading by making a strong impression early in the profile.

-Lastly, you’ll want to make sure you have a call to action at the end of the summary.
+Lastly, you'll want to include a call to action at the end of the summary.
 Perhaps you can encourage employers to contact you via email and/or phone.

 For more daily guidance, don't forget to subscribe to our daily career tips.